Fourier dimension of the graph of fractional Brownian motion with $H \ge 1/2$: Introduction

 Salem sets or sets with positive Fourier dimensions are ubiquitous in random settings.
 Kahane \cite{Kah} showed that the image of a set under the fractional Brownian motion is almost surely Salem.
 Kahane's result was generalized to Gaussian random fields with stationary increments \cite{SH06}, Brownian sheet \cite{KWX06}, and fractional Brownian sheets \cite{WX2007}.
 Moreover, random Cantor sets obtained by randomly selecting basic intervals with spatial independence are in general Salem sets (see, e.g., \cite{S2017,SS2018}).

 In \cite{SH06} and \cite{K1993}, it was raised as an open question whether the graph and the level sets of fractional Brownian motion (fBm) are Salem sets.
 Mukeru \cite{M2018} showed that the zero sets of fBm is almost surely Salem by studying the Fourier transform of its local time.
-For the graph of functions, Fraser, Orponen and Sahlsten \cite{FOS2014} proved that the Fourier dimension of the graph of any continuous function is at most 1, which implies that the graph of fractional Brownian motion is almost surely not Salem.
-They conjectured that the Fourier dimension of the graph of fractional Brownian is equal to 1.
-While this remained an open problem for fractional Brownian motion, Fraser and Sahlsten \cite{FS2018} later proved that the Fourier dimension of the graph of the standard Brownian motion is exactly 1, the maximal value possible.
+For the graph of functions, Fraser, Orponen and Sahlsten \cite{FOS2014} proved that the Fourier dimension of the graph of any continuous function is at most 1, which implies that the graph of fBm is almost surely not Salem.
+They conjectured that the Fourier dimension of the graph of fBm is equal to 1.
+While this remained an open problem for fBm, Fraser and Sahlsten \cite{FS2018} later proved that the Fourier dimension of the graph of the standard Brownian motion is exactly 1, the maximal value possible.